opendatamonitor/ckanext-harmonisation/README.md

 Implementation
 ---------------

 The extension gives the ability to an ending user to harmonise specific metadata fields (Dates,Resources,Licenses,Categories) threw a web form.
-It also gives the ability to add new mappings.
+It also provides the ability to add new mappings.

 Building
 ---------